MHMALEK/SALTOKS-CodeChallenge/README.md

 ### Styles:

 as this is a test and I don't exactly know what you want for styles, I just used a css utility framework.
-Tailwind is great for start a project in less time. beside that I have some CSS and Sass file. most of the styles are css files because they were small and didn't need to write with sass. for just sample I used CSS MODULES beside general css loader to show you about webpack config. but there is just one component that use css modules for styles.
+Tailwind is great for start a project in less time. beside that I have some CSS and Sass file. most of the styles are css files because they were small and didn't need to write with sass. for sample I used CSS MODULES beside general css loader (with oneOF rule in webpack and add queryparameter to files in components) to show you about that. but there is just one component that use css modules for styles.

 ## Service worker and PWA